 Folders help you keep your files organized and separate.
 If you had no folders on your computer, your documents, programs, and operating system files would all be located in the same place.
 Folders also allow you to have more than one file with the same file name.
 For instance, you can have a file called Resume.doc in your My Documents folder, and another file called Resume.doc in a different folder called Resume templates.
 If all your files were in a single place, every file would need a unique file name.

-What type of files can be stored in a folder?
+What can be stored in a folder?

 How to use folders